Museum Folkwang: Museum Folkwang in the Nazi era

 Ernst Gosebruch, director of the museum in the 1920s and 1930s, and earlier directors, had made the museum's collection of modern art into one of the leading collections in the world.
-However, when the National Socialists came to power in Germany in the early 1930s, they instituted a government-wide purge of what they termed "degenerate art", by which they meant abstract, cubist, expressionist, surrealist and impressionist art.
+However, when the Nazis came to power in Germany in the early 1930s, they instituted a government-wide purge of what they termed "degenerate art", by which they largely meant abstract, cubist, expressionist, surrealist and impressionist art.
 In 1937, Joseph Goebbels created a commission headed by Adolf Ziegler whose mission was to purge all German government-owned museums of such "degenerate" works.
 The Museum Folkwang fell into the category of government-controlled institutions and was therefore part of the purge.
-Over 1,200 works of art were removed from the museum (among others by Georges Braque, Paul Cézanne, Giorgio de Chirico, Henri-Edmond Cross, André Derain, Henri Matisse, and Edvard Munch), part of over 17,000 works of art removed from museums throughout Germany.
+Over 1,200 works of art were removed from the museum (including those by Georges Braque, Paul Cézanne, Giorgio de Chirico, Henri-Edmond Cross, André Derain, Henri Matisse, and Edvard Munch, among others), part of over 17,000 works of art removed from museums throughout Germany.
 The Nazi government first organized a mass exhibition of this "degenerate" art—which, ironically, proved to be quite popular—and then began systematically selling the art to raise cash.
 Many works of art came into the possession of American and other collectors and museums.
 In the end, approximately 5,000 works of art deemed unsaleable were burned.

-The Museum Folkwang and the other museums affected have generally not tried to reclaim these works because at the time, the removal and sale of the works of art were legal under German law.
-The works of art were ultimately the property of the German government, which had the legal right to dispose of them as it saw fit.
+The Museum Folkwang and the other museums affected have generally not tried to reclaim these works because, at the time, the removal and sale of the works of art were legal under German law; the works of art were ultimately the property of the German government, which had the legal right to dispose of them as it saw fit.